 BOARD OF DIRECTORS

 The Fund’s Board of Directors consists of leaders in the legal, financial services, health care, business, and philanthropic communities.
-An alphabetical listing of the members of the Board of Directors follows.

 Board of Directors

 Faith R. Arter, President, Chair of Executive Committee